Aleman, New Mexico: Alemán Ranch

 The first settlement of the site of Aleman, was made in 1867 by Captain John "Jack" Martin (1830–1877) an ex-officer in the Union Army, one of the California Volunteers of the California Column, that came to New Mexico Territory in 1862.
 Captain Martin served first in Arizona Territory and then in New Mexico Territory at Las Cruces, serving in escorts of stagecoaches along the route of the Camino Real there, and especially that of the Jornada del Muerto, until his unit was mustered out at Las Cruces in 1866.

 The following year, Captain Martin established a cattle ranch he called Alemán Ranch at the old paraje of Alemán, and began digging a deep well there in 1868, the first one dug in the Jornada del Muerto.
 Without taking any money from the Territorial Legislature or the Federal Government, he successfully struck water at 85 feet.
 He then charged travelers for his water and received a tax exemption for the business.
 He gave free water to the military and arranged to have a post of troops from Fort Selden at his ranch to protect travelers traveling through the Jornada del Muerto region.
 He also arraigned the first telegraph lines to Las Cruces.

 The Alemán Ranch was much smaller than the Armendáriz Grant to the north, having an adobe ranch house facing the road with surrounding, corrals, stables and outbuildings.
 From the first it was a stagecoach stop that remained so until the 1880s when the railroad arrived and established a stop on the tracks nearby called Aleman.
 Martin also maintained a small hotel and established an Aleman post office at the site in 1869 that remained until it closed in 1890 and was replaced by one 2 miles north of San Diego Mountain near the Southern Pacific Railroad at Detroit, New Mexico from 1889 to 1892 when it moved to Rincon.

 John Martin left the ranch in 1875 and moved to Santa Fe where he ran a hotel until he died in 1877.
 By the mid-1880s, Alemán Ranch became part of the Bar Cross Ranch, a huge ranch, some its land purchased from the Armendáriz descendants, that ran from Doña Ana County to near the vicinity of San Marcial, in Socorro County.
 Later, in the 1890s, its headquarters was moved to Alemán Ranch from Engle.

 Climate

 The climate of Aleman Ranch is typical of the climate of the Jornada del Muerto.
 Under the Köppen Classification, the climate of Aleman Ranch borders both desert (BWk) and steppe (BSk) climates.

+Climate data for Aleman Ranch (1948-2000); 4,520 feet (1,380 m) above sea level; 33.00 N, 107.00 W.